Our popular ‘five industries’ blog series has returned, starting with how museums can use eSignatures to enhance their archiving process.

 Museums are already using technology across the entire visitor journey to deliver impressive experiences that entertain and enlighten.
 However, this is just one part of an overall digital transformation strategy.

 Behind the scenes, old paper-based processes are being replaced with electronic archives and approval.

-Solutions like SigningHub are transforming the sector and delivering impressive benefits, including high-trust approvals with a cost-efficient entry point, compliance with international laws and regulations, and extremely long-term verification.
+Solutions like SigningHub are transforming the sector and delivering impressive benefits, including high-trust approvals with a cost-efficient entry point, compliance with international laws and regulations and long-term verification.

-Many are dependent on government funding, so it has always been important for museums to justify the ROI associated with new technologies.
+Many museums rely on government funding.
+It has always been important for museums to justify the ROI associated with new technologies due to government oversight.

 This is now happening within archiving and cataloguing.

-This is done through the use of PDF/A documents and PAdES advanced electornic signatures, ensuring documents clearly state the date and time of signing, the identity of the signer and providing long-term readability of the document.
+This is done through the use of PDF/A documents and PAdES advanced electronic signatures.
+They ensure documents clearly state the date and time of signing, the identity of the signer and provide long-term document readability.

 “After trialling a few systems that meet the eIDAS standards for electronic contract signatures, we chose to use SigningHub for its clean interface and ease of use.
 It is really important that our externally facing digital systems look professional and meet our high standards of design, and the branding options for SigningHub were perfect for this.
 SigningHub has saved us time and cost in the contract signing process, as we no longer have to print, post, and then scan paper copies of contracts.
 We’ve had great feedback from suppliers and internal signatories alike.”

 David Osborne, V&A Museum Head of Procurement and SigningHub user